 Untreated ADHD can lead to very real frustration, disappointment and under-achievement.
 Don't let your ADHD symptoms derail your plans for happiness and success.
 Harness the assistance from your family, friends and colleagues, instead of going it alone.
 And don't forget to reach out for professional help.
 It can make a big difference in your coping skills and prevent you from under-achieving.

 Find out more about ADHD and learn how to cope.

 ADHD disorders are common in today's world and pose many risks and problems.

 Living well with ADHD requires staying on your toes and creating the right environment for success.
 You'll find it easier to succeed and stay focused if you avoid the pitfalls of trying to deal with your disorder alone.
-Just get some encouragement, avoid criticality, and be patient, and it'll be easier to tame your wandering mind.
-And remember to take notes, choose a seat wisely and do little things to keep yourself alert and on the right track.
+Just get some encouragement, avoid criticism, and be patient, and it'll be easier to tame your wandering mind.
+In class, remember to take notes, choose a seat wisely and do little things to keep yourself alert and on the right track.
 Find ways to neutralize the ill-affects of ADD relationships.
 You'll enjoy your life more and you'll be more successful in all you do by staying attentive.

 Good luck!
 Just let me know if you need more help.
 I'll be glad to offer assistance.